 Q: Can I use my single sign-on identities to approve change requests?

-AWS Systems Manager Change Manager integrates with AWS Single Sign-On (SSO) to make it easy for you to manage operational changes using your existing identity source.
+AWS Systems Manager Change Manager integrates with AWS IAM Identity Center to make it easy for you to manage operational changes using your existing identity source.

-AWS Systems Manager allows you to safely automate common and repetitive IT operations and management tasks across AWS resources.
-With Systems Manager, you can create JSON documents that specify a specific list of tasks or use community published documents.
-These documents can be executed directly through the AWS Management Console, CLIs, and SDKs, scheduled in a maintenance window, or triggered based on changes to AWS resources through Amazon CloudWatch Events.
-You can track the execution of each step in the documents as well as require approvals for each step.
+Automation, a capability of AWS Systems Manager, simplifies common maintenance, deployment, and remediation tasks for AWS services like Amazon EC2, Amazon RDS, Amazon Redshift, Amazon S3, and many more by allowing you to codify your operations using runbooks.
+With Systems Manager Automation’s low-code visual designer, you can create custom runbooks that specify a specific list of tasks or use predefined runbooks created by AWS.
+These runbooks can be executed directly through the AWS Management Console, CLIs, and SDKs, scheduled in a maintenance window, or triggered based on changes to your resources on AWS and in multicloud and hybrid environments through Amazon CloudWatch Events.
+You can track the execution of each step in the runbooks as well as require approvals for each step.
 You can also incrementally roll out changes and automatically halt when errors occur.

 Q: What tasks can I automate?